Integrative Physiology of Aging Laboratory

 If you are interested in participating in a study, please contact a researcher at 303-735-6410 or email@example.com.
 In addition, you can fill out our online screening form, which consists of questions that help us determine whether or not you qualify for a study.
 Each study is different and has different requirements for qualification.
 The research projects listed on this page are in various phases of recruitment.
 While projects may be ending recruitment, others may be just getting started, so if you are interested in research but don't qualify for a study at this time, please keep checking back.

-Ideal volunteers for the following research initiatives are healthy adults who are free of cardiovascular disease and other chronic health problems.
+Ideal volunteers for the following research initiatives, with the exception of the beetroot juice and heat therapy studies, are healthy adults who are free of cardiovascular disease and other chronic health problems.
 Most medications are okay for the studies.

 Qualified participants receive: